FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ReaVolution.md

 - Sylvain Lambinet, which has followed this idea from the very start and always inputted some great feedback
 - Justin Frankel and the whole Cockos team to have put on the market such an incredible tool.

-ReaVolution is built upon the following Reaper extensions :
+ReaVolution is built upon the following Reaper extensions:

 - SWS extension : [https://www.sws-extension.org/](https://www.sws-extension.org/)
 - JS API extension : [https://forum.cockos.com/showthread.php?t=212174](https://forum.cockos.com/showthread.php?t=212174)